grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 While he was on the ladder, the crunching sound of an impact --- a recapitulation of the sound they all heard the first time the sub had rammed them --- shook the _Prospect_ bow to stern.

 "Owen!
-Reduce speed to 2 knots!"
+Reduce speed to two knots!"
 Percy shouted almost instinctively.
 As the boat slowed, Percy's next thought was that they had in fact been rammed again --- that Cassandra had not heard the sub with the ram charging at them.
 "Cassandra you little shit!
 You let them hit us!"

 "No Captain Percy!"
 Cassandra wailed with the deep-grained panic of someone who knows they had made a mistake, "it definitely wasn't them!
 They're still miles and miles off."